 As a travel blogger, I am grateful to live the reality of having the freedom to travel.
-But being a blogger is definitely not the only nor the best way to achieve this kind of freedom.
+But being a blogger is definitely not the only way (nor the best!) to achieve this kind of freedom.

 Do you wish you could travel more but cannot afford to quit work?
-The perfect solution is to find a job that allows you to travel while you work.
+Well, the perfect solution is to find a job that allows you to travel while you work.

 Luckily, today there are more and more jobs that let you travel.
 In this article, I hope to inspire you to consider your opportunities.